 Before arriving on campus, please get your flu shot!
 A flu shot is an important step in protecting your health.
-Per New York State, Department of Health guidance for higher education during the COVID-19 public health emergency, anyone with flu-like or COVID-19 symptoms will be required to self-isolate for at least 14 days.
+Per New York State, Department of Health guidance for higher education during the COVID-19 public health emergency, anyone with flu-like or COVID-19 symptoms will be required to self-isolate for as many as 14 days.

 To help, we have developed the following list of items you should bring to help you stay healthy:

-Campus Dining is adapting its operations to the new reality of social distancing, enhanced sanitization protocols, and modified service style.
+Campus Dining will continue its adapted operations to the new reality of social distancing, enhanced sanitization protocols, and modified service style.
 Despite the challenges posed by COVID-19, Campus Dining is fully committed to providing healthy and nutritious meal options.
-We are proud to announce the following enhancements to our dining program for the 2020-2021 academic year:
+We are proud to continue the following enhancements to our dining program for the 2020-2021 academic year:

-Due to ongoing planning and state and federal guidance for social distancing due to the COVID pandemic, Campus Dining Services is putting together a plan to safely return to dining on campus for the upcoming semesters.
-You can expect to see many changes in an effort to provide a safer on campus dining experience.
-Some of the food service options may change as all self-service items will be eliminated and replaced with either pre-packaged or associate served items.
+Due to ongoing planning and state and federal guidance for social distancing due to the COVID pandemic, Campus Dining Services has put together many changes in an effort to provide a safer on campus dining experience.
+Some of the food service options have changed as all self-service items were eliminated and replaced with either pre-packaged or associate served items.
 And only single service items will be used for dressings, condiments, dressings, soft drinks and dining utensils.
-Seating capacities will be reduced to comply with new social distancing guidelines and new signage will be in place to assist with adherence to these new guidelines.
-Protective barriers will be added to many stations where a social distancing cannot be achieved otherwise.
+Seating capacities will be reduced to comply with new social distancing guidelines and new signage will remain in place to assist with adherence to these new guidelines, and if indoor dining is banned in the NYC, or the surrounding area; Dining Services will switch over to a takeout meal service model.
+Protective barriers are in place in many stations where a social distancing cannot be achieved otherwise.

-A new point of sale system will be put in place with StormCard tap and go technology at all dining locations, and Montgoris Dining Hall will have two new self-tap in stations at the entrance.
-The use of Boost Mobile Ordering will be expanded to reduce lines and Boost will now be integrated with the StormCard as an added convenience.
-The use of mobile ordering kiosks is also being explored to reduce both lines and wait times in the more popular areas along with an enhanced take out and grab and go program.
+A new point of sale system is in place with contact free Stormcard tap and go technology at all dining locations, and Montgoris Dining Hall has two self-tap in stations at the entrance.
+The use of Boost Mobile Ordering will continue to help reduce lines and Boost is now integrated with the Stormcard as an added convenience.
 Face masks are expected to be worn by all Campus Dining Services Associates and a new practice will be implemented to ensure that a wellness check is conducted with each associate as they begin their work day.

-Opening the Red Storm Diner this school year no longer makes practical sense as only a limited number of students can be accommodated with the new social distancing requirements.
-With this in mind, Campus Dining Services will move all the popular diner menu items along with the existing diner staff to Montgoris Dining Hall.
-This new late night menu addition to Montgoris Hall will include pancakes, specialty burgers, sandwiches, salads along with other nightly specials.
-With this transition, the hours of Montgoris Dining Hall will be extended until 1A.M. daily which will allow for greater flexibility for all resident meal plan participants who will now be able to dine in a location better suited for social distancing into the late night.
+Montgoris Dining Hall will feature a late night menu addition to Montgoris Hall will include pancakes, specialty burgers, sandwiches, salads along with other nightly specials, the extended hours at Montgoris will allow for greater flexibility for all resident meal plan participants who will now be able to dine in a location better suited for social distancing into the late night.
 Resident students will be able to use their regular board swipes and not have to utilize additional points or other payments to access the late night menu options as this will be included with the existing resident meal plans.
-And in fact to give additional flexibility to the meal plans, 50 Meal Plan Points will be added to all resident meal plans for the fall semester.

-With an expected drop in retail dining due to reduced seating capacities on campus; Campus Dining Services may close some of the low volume concepts to better align with the expected new seating capacities.
+With an expected drop in retail dining due to reduced seating capacities on campus; Campus Dining Services has closed some of the low volume concepts to better align with the expected new seating capacities.
 However a lunch time meal exchange will be now allowed at the Marillac Food Court to help accommodate students on resident meal plans.
-For the most up to date Campus Dining information please visit: https://www.stjohns.edu/life-st-johns/student-services/dining-services
+For the most up to date Campus Dining information please visit the Dining Services website.

-Following public health guidelines, resident students will be provided with one reusable cloth face covering and will be required to adhere to social distancing protocols.
+Following public health guidelines, resident students are provided with one reusable cloth face covering and are required to adhere to social distancing protocols.
 In-person gatherings are expected to be limited, and we are working on alternatives for large meetings and events.

 Face coverings will be required in public areas and whenever social distancing is not possible.
 Please wash your face mask every day, and single-use face masks should be properly disposed of after each use.
 We encourage students to bring additional reusable face coverings.

-The University will implement increased cleaning and sanitization protocols to meet CDC and DOH requirements.
-Hand sanitizer stations will be made available throughout campus.
-There will be signage posted prominently across campus to remind everyone of the importance of proper hygiene practices.
+The University has implemented increased cleaning and sanitization protocols to meet CDC and DOH requirements.
+Hand sanitizer stations are available throughout campus.
+There is signage posted prominently across campus to remind everyone of the importance of proper hygiene practices.

-The University will implement guest restrictions this Fall in order to encourage social distancing in the residence halls.
+The University will continue to implement guest restrictions this Spring in order to encourage social distancing in the residence halls.

 The best thing you can do before you move in is prepare.
 Residence Life would like to familiarize you with the move-in process and some of our policies and procedures so you will be off to a great start.

-Please arrive on campus during your scheduled move-in date and time, and you will need:
+Please arrive on campus during your scheduled move-in appointment date and time, and you will need to have:

 University bills must be paid or the appropriate financial arrangements must have been made prior to move-in.
 Even though Student Financial Services may be available on Move-In Day, we strongly urge students to make sure that bills are paid in advance of arrival to campus.
 If a bill is not paid, students will not be able to complete the check-in process.
 University bills include tuition and housing charges, as well as other University fees.

-Fall term bills are due by Wednesday, July 22, 2020.
+Spring term bills are due by Monday, December 14, 2020.
 You can view your bill in MySJU, and we suggest you double-check your account before you depart.